kaitolegion/MSIS/README.md

 # Marber Student Information System
-Marber Student Information System OR M.S.I.S is to manage, store and track the student's related data on a secured environment.
-This system platform allows the admin to store student's academic records in one place and ensure the only authorized person can access the information.
+Marber Student Information System (MSIS) manage, store and track the student's data.
+This system allows the admin to store student's information records in one place.
+Just a trash project

 ## System Features